aehrc/smart-forms/packages/smart-forms-renderer/README.md

   )
 }
 ```
-Note: The SmartFormsRenderer component is extremely basic and experimental, do not use it in production!
+Note: The SmartFormsRenderer component trades customisability for simplicity.
+If you need more control over the rendering engine, refer to the Advanced Usage section.

 ### SmartFormsRenderer Props